Borsdata-Sweden/API/README.md

 ## This repository contains information about Börsdata API.

 ## Getting started
-If you dont have an API KEY you need to Apply for it on Börsdata MyPage.
+1. If you dont have an API KEY you need to Apply for it on [Börsdata MyPage.](https://borsdata.se/en/mypage/direct)
-Then you can download one of our sample projects and start coding.
+2. Then you can download one of our sample projects and start coding.
+> Wrong URL

 ## Code documentation
-The API calls is documented here with swagger.
+The API calls is documented  [here with swagger.](https://bdapidev.azurewebsites.net/swagger/index.html)
+> WRONG URL!!

 ## Code samples
 We use swagger to generate some sample code project to get you started.